zhao0609/Brain-Dynamics/README.md

 ## Notes

 - This repository does not include NSD data, COCO annotations, CLIP weights, SDXL-Turbo weights, IP-Adapter weights, or trained checkpoints.
-- The default reconstruction uses 16-candidate reranking based on original stimulus CLIP similarity.
-The original stimulus is not used to condition the generator; it is only used to select the final image among generated candidates.